xoxzo/blog.xoxzo.com/content/Engineering/vue-with-django-api-call.md

 Lang: en
 Summary: Learn how to use Django Rest Framework API with Vue

 API request is one of the important part in web development.
-Pair with Django Rest Framework, lets see how can we integrate Django Rest API with Vue
+Pair with Django Rest Framework, lets see how can we integrate Django Rest API with Vue.

 ## Install Axios